Facebook taps COO Sandberg to be first woman on board

 “As we announced back in April, we’ve been updating addresses on Facebook to make them consistent across our site,” a Facebook spokeswoman said.
 “In addition to everyone receiving an address, we’re also rolling out a new setting that gives people the choice to decide which addresses they want to show on their timelines.”

-Facebook shares closed down 3 percent at $32.06 on Tuesday, still more than 15 percent off of its May offering price.
+Facebook shares closed down 3 percent at $32.06 on Monday, still more than 15 percent off of its May offering price despite a rebound in recent weeks.

-Aside from Sandberg, the company’s board comprises of seven men, including Zuckerberg; venture capitalists James W. Breyer, Marc Andreessen and Peter Thiel; The Washington Post Co Chairman Donald E. Graham; Netflix CEO Reed Hastings and Erskine Bowles, the University of North Carolina president emeritus.